 I was also referred to a paediatrician to discuss the care of the triplets after birth.
-I visited the Neonatal Intensive Care Unit (NICU) before the triplets were born, to familiarize myself with the equipment.
+The Neonatal Intensive Care Unit (NICU) was visited before the triplets were born, to familiarize myself with the equipment.
 This happened just in case we needed this specialized care, but in our case, it turned out to be unnecessary.
 However, it is a must to visit there, just in case.

 It is a good idea to write out all the questions you might have to ask your doctor.
 I remember discussing my pregnancy, and the care of the babies after delivery.
 All the information and talk of preparation helped me relax a bit.
 I did not work throughout my pregnancy, and I had my husband accompany me on all of my visits to the doctors and the hospital.